Malin Bridge: Burgon & Ball

-St. Polycarp’s Church, Malin Bridge
+St Polycarp's Church, Malin Bridge

 Originally Malin Bridge was in the parish of Wadsley, however a separate parish was created in 1933 as the population of the area increased.
-A tin tabernacle had previously been used for worship as the area had no church and fundraising was commenced to build St. Polycarp’s at the junction of Loxley Road and Wisewood Lane.
+A tin tabernacle had previously been used for worship as the area had no church and fundraising was commenced to build St Polycarp's at the junction of Loxley Road and Wisewood Lane.
 The foundation stone for the new church was laid by the Bishop of Sheffield and it was built by H.I.
 Potter of Fowler, Sandford & Potter in 1933–34, the former tin tabernacle remaining in use as the church hall until the 1960s when the new church hall was built adjacent to the church.
 The church is built of rustic brick with a pantile roof with no tower or spire; windows are grouped in threes.
 The interior consists of a four bay nave and a broad chancel with a tall arch.
 A small glazed porch was added in 1992 at the western end.

 Malin Bridge Supertram Terminus

-Malin Bridge was chosen as one of the termini of the Sheffield Supertram; it is the western limit of the blue line service which runs eastwards to the city centre and then on to Halfway.
+Malin Bridge was chosen as one of the termini of the South Yorkshire Supertram; it is the western limit of the blue line service which runs eastwards to the city centre and then on to Halfway.
 The terminus was first used on 23 October 1995 and is a single platform stop which is separated from the traffic on the A6101 (Holme Lane).
 In February 2006 work started on a Park and ride scheme adjacent to the terminus on the opposite side of Holme Lane.
 The unmanned scheme which cost £500,000 opened in November 2006 providing 104 parking spaces, as well as CCTV cameras and bicycle shelters.
 The park and ride has not been well used and price cuts have been introduced to encourage people to use the scheme.

 Schools

 There are two schools in the Malin Bridge area, Forge Valley School on Wood Lane opened in September 2011 and replaced Wisewood School & Community Sports College and Myers Grove School.
 Malin Bridge Primary School is situated on Dykes Lane.
-Built by H.I.
-Potter, it was opened in 1905, enlarged in 1910 and has almost 500 pupils.
+Built by H. I. Potter, it was opened in 1905, enlarged in 1910 and has almost 500 pupils.